DanielYWoo/danielywoo.github.io/_posts/2021-03-15-messaging-reliability-and-order.markdown

 ![send_out_tx](../images/2021-03-15/send_out_tx.png)

-To solve this problem, eBay first published a paper about the outbox pattern, and now it has been widely used nowadays.
+To solve this problem, Dan Pritchett, the architect of eBay first published a paper [[1]](#References) about the outbox pattern, and it has been widely used eversince.
 In this pattern, we have an outbox table to hold messages to be sent.
 The message is committed along with the database transaction, this ensures the message is persisted with business data atomically.
 Then an async job scans the pending messages and publishes them to the broker, if succeeds, update the message as "sent" and archive it later.

+##### Outbox Messaging Pattern

 Below is the process of the outbox pattern.